blueguy42/Deep-Learning-NVIDIA/README.md

  * <b>Building a Brain in 10 Minutes!</b>
  * <b>Getting Started with Deep Learning</b>

- by the NVIDIA Deep Learning Institute.
+ by the <a href="https://www.nvidia.com/en-us/training/online/">NVIDIA Deep Learning Institute</a>.

  To model the neural network, TensorFlow with Keras and Pandas is used.